usman-kakakhel/Employee_Tracking_React_Native/README.md

+An Android and IOS application, which tracks the location of the employees present in the office.
+BTLE-beacons are used to track where in the office an employee spends most of their time and the data is locally saved in their devices.
+Features such as putting the phone to silent whenever a certain room is entered are also implemented.
+Due to the nature of the application, the application runs in the background, even if it is swiped from the task manager, until it is manually closed from a button inside the application.
 The Repo contains the employee tracking application.
 To install the application in your system, clone the repo and install it using: